 View all categories

-One of the most common symptoms women experience during menopause is mood changes like mood swings, irritability, anger, sadness, or stress.
+One of the most common symptoms women experience is menopausal mood changes like mood swings, irritability, anger, sadness, or stress.
 Not only can these be debilitating and affect all areas of your life, but they are also common in both perimenopause and menopause.
-Up to 23% of women experience mood changes during perimenopause and menopause, according to The North American Menopause Society.1 These mood changes are tied to the shift in hormones commonly experienced during this time.
+Up to 23% of women experience mood changes during perimenopause and menopause, according to The Menopause Society.1 These mood changes are tied to the shift in hormones commonly experienced during this time.

 If you've never experienced notable changes in your mood before, these newfound imbalances can feel very distressing.
-To get a better understanding of why they are happening and your options for treating mood swings during menopause or perimenopause, keep reading below to learn more.
+To get a better understanding of why they are happening and your options for treating menopausal mood swings, keep reading below to learn more.

 Everyone is different, so there's no one way to know how long someone might experience mood swings or any other symptoms of menopause.
 In general, menopause symptoms can last for an average of 7.4 years.4 But just because you can experience symptoms for several years, doesn't mean that you will forever or that the symptoms won't improve if you are experiencing them.